jochenalt/Lisbeth/docs/source/imu.rst

 	:width: 500
 	:alt: Start streaming after start

-Done.

 How is the filtering working
 ----------------------------

 Filtering the data from an IMU is essential.
 Acceleration sensors are noise, and gyros drift over time.

-The easiest way to solve this is complementary filter, that only takes the changes in the gyro into account, but uses the accelertion sensor as source for the angle.
+The easiest way to solve this is a complementary filter that only takes the changes of the gyro into account, but uses the acceleration data as source for the angle.

-The implementation integrates the gyro data over time resulting in a drifting but non-noise angle, then sends the result through a high pass filter to get rid of the drift, and fuses it with low passed acceleration data to get rid of its noise.
+The implementation integrates the gyro data over time resulting in a drifting but non-noisy angle, then sends the result through a high pass filter to get rid of the drift, and fuses it with low passed acceleration data to get rid of its noise.

 .. image:: /images/Complementary_Filter.png
 	:width: 500
 	:alt:  Complementary Filter

 That looks too easy to be true, and it isn't.
-In reality the cut off frequency (in the code above that is determining the factor :math:`{\alpha}` = 0.98) is hard to state, and even worse, if the sensor has some dynamic behaviour like not being linear or changes its noise, drift or behaviour, a static value is just arbitrary.
+In reality the cut off frequency (in the code above that is determining the factor :math:`{\alpha}` = 0.98) is hard to calibrate, and even worse, if the sensor has some dynamic behaviour like not being linear or changes its noise, drift or behaviour, a static value is just arbitrary.

-This is solved by Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>'.
-A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`.
+This is solved by Rudolf E. Kálmán's famous `Kalman Filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Kalman1960.pdf>'_.
+A digestable description can be found `here <https://www.kalmanfilter.net/default.aspx>`_.